hasansin/hasansin/README.md

 ![2](https://user-images.githubusercontent.com/63632399/124312301-b1cf7680-db8c-11eb-94cf-8a86bf68c25f.png)
 ### Hi there 👋..
 ####I am curenntly reading for my bachelors in Software Engineering.
-- 🤔 I’m currenlty looking for an internship..
+- 🤔 looking for an internship..
-- 🌱 I’m currently learning React.js...
+- 🌱 currently learning React.js...
 - 📫 How to reach me: drop me a mail on hasansi1814@gmail.com
 <!--
 **hasansin/hasansin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.